 This one is more than a basic amenity, it goes above and beyond.
 This amenity idea shines through in the reviews of some of the highest rated Hipcamp listings.

 Do you have native berries that are safe to eat?
-Or, egg-laying chickens?
-Or, do you grow seasonal veggies?
-Or, do you have a craft?
+Or do you keep egg-laying chickens?
+Or maybe you grow seasonal veggies?
+Or maybe you have a craft that you make?
 Offering these for purchase to campers from the very land they’re staying on creates a deeper connection and respect for the dirt below their feet.
 One step further – invite your campers to help out for trade if you run a farm.
 As campers looking to get outside and reconnect with nature, offering them a chance to see what you do everyday can take that even further.

 Hipcamp’s community of campers are just as diverse as the type of camping experiences offered by Hipcamp Hosts.
-Our community ranges from extremely experienced campers who have grown up sleeping under the stars—sometimes without a tent—to those who prefer the creature comforts of a shelter above and an air mattress below.
+Our community ranges from extremely experienced campers who have grown up sleeping under the stars — sometimes without a tent — to those who prefer the creature comforts of glamping with a shelter above and a mattress below.